 \section{Mathematical modeling of interactions on a graph}

 In this section, we revise the basic kinetic-like model (without control) for social interactions on a graph.
-We summarise the results presented in \cite{loytosin2021} concerning the emerging behavior of the system that can be studied by analysing the macroscopic equations that can be derived from the underlying kinetic description.
+We summarize the results presented in~\cite{loytosin2021} concerning the emerging collective behavior of the system; the latter can be studied by analyzing the macroscopic equations for average quantities that are derived from the underlying kinetic description.